Rule 8.248. Prehearing conference

 (1)Order one or more parties to serve and file a concise statement describing the nature of the case and the issues presented; and

-(2)Order all necessary persons to attend a conference to consider a narrowing of the issues, settlement, and other relevant matters.
+(2)Order all necessary persons to attend a conference to consider case management issues, settlement, and other relevant matters.

 An agreement reached in a conference must be signed by the parties and filed.
 Unless the Court of Appeal orders otherwise, the agreement governs the appeal.